captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

 #### Manually add users

--   `vipw`: used to manually edit the /etc/passwd file
+-   vipw: used to manually edit the /etc/passwd file

--   `vigr`: manually edit the /etc/group file
+-   vigr: manually edit the /etc/group file

 -   copy the info from /etc/skel to the new user's directory